Marko Atlagić: 2000s–present

 In 2020, he was insulting to the political members of the opposition (incl.
 Vuk Jeremić), and actress Seka Sablić.
 In 2021, he continued to insult Vuk Jeremić which resulted in a warning by National Assembly President Ivica Dačić.
 In 2023, PEN International published an article, and Union of Concerned Scientists wrote an open letter to president Vučić because of Atlagić's personal attack which were additionally promoted by the pro-government tabloids which harassed sociology professor Jovo Bakić of the University of Belgrade due to his criticism of the government.
 In his statements against the opposition, he also made disparaging remarks about the LGBTQ community.
 His behavior in the National Assembly was described by others, like Zdravko Ponoš in 2024, as a tactic to provoke and insult opposition representatives, in order to "distract us from the essential issues and responsibilities of the current government".

+In 2020 and 2021 he co-authored papers which denied that the Srebrenica massacre was a genocide.
+In 2021 he published a paper in which he claims that the Breakup of Yugoslavia was driven by the US, Western countries, the Vatican, and the secessionist republics of Slovenia and Croatia, who therefore bear responsibility for violating Yugoslavia’s constitution.
+He also claimed that over 800,000 Serbs were killed in the WWII Jasenovac concentration camp.

+In 2024, he became president (chair) of the parliamentary Committee on Education and Science.